Never Fail Cornbread

 Start by preheating your oven and coating your 9″x13″ casserole dish with cooking spray.
 If you want a crustier cornbread you can preheat a large cast iron skillet in the oven then melt 2 tablespoons of butter in it right before pouring in the batter.

 To make the batter, start by mixing together your dry ingredients.
-In a large bowl put the flour, cornmeal, sugar, baking soda and salt and stir it all together.
+In a large bowl put the flour, cornmeal, sugar, baking powder and salt and stir it all together.

 Then you’ll combine your liquid ingredients.
 I like to measure my milk first in a quart-size liquid measuring cup and then I add the oil and eggs and whisk it all together.
 You have to get out a measuring cup anyway for the milk, so I like combining all of the liquid ingredients in it to save dirtying a dish.
 You can certainly mix it all together in a bowl though if you’d prefer.